-We are engaged in a restructuring program associated with our integration of the Clariant Color Acquisition.
+We are engaged in a restructuring program associated with our integration of Clariant Color.
 These actions are expected to enable us to better serve customers, improve efficiency and deliver cost savings.
-We expect that the full restructuring plan will be implemented through 2024 and anticipate that we will incur approximately \$75.0 million of charges in connection with the restructuring plan.
-As of December 31, 2022, \$52.2 million has been incurred.
+We expect that the restructuring plan will be primarily implemented by the end of 2024 and anticipate that we will incur approximately \$75.0 million of charges in connection with the restructuring plan.
+As of December 31, 2023, \$60.3 million has been incurred.